 HISTORY OF DALLAS LOVE FIELD AIRPORT

-By 1929, Love Field had become a commercial airport.
-Airline service first came to Love on June 1, 1929.
-Delta Air Service operated the first passenger flight from Dallas to Jackson, Mississippi, via Shreveport and Monroe.
+Love Field's relationship to Dallas will celebrate 100 years in 2017.
+When the Army established Love Field on October 19, 1917, the facility consisted of a few hangars and a grass landing strip located in the countryside beyond the city of Dallas.
+The airport was named for Army flyer Moss Lee Love who was killed in a 1913 San Diego flying accident.
+By 1929 Love Field evolved into a commercial airport.
+Airline service first came to Love on June 1, 1929, when Delta Air Service operated the first passenger flight from Dallas to Jackson, Mississippi, via Shreveport and Monroe.
 Early flights operated from a passenger terminal near Bachman Lake, which later served as Southwest Airlines' first Headquarters Building.
-In 1940, a new terminal opened at the end of what is now George Coker Circle just off Lemmon Avenue.
-After World War II, the building was expanded twice to meet the need for additional air travel.
+In 1940, a new terminal opened at the end of what is now George Coker Circle, just off Lemmon Avenue, and after World War II, the building was expanded twice to meet the need for additional air travel.

-Due to legal proceedings in an attempt to prevent its formation as an intrastate carrier, Southwest Airlines was not in operation when the DFW agreement was signed.
-Southwest Airlines began service on June 18, 1971 with flights between Dallas, Houston and San Antonio using gates acquired from Delta Airlines.The new and struggling low cost carrier felt its survival hinged on being able to serve the Houston and San Antonio markets from Love Field, and it fought to stay at Love.
-Years of legal battles culminated on January 28, 1977 when the Fifth Circuit Court of Appeals upheld an injunction by U.S. District Court Judge William Taylor that allowed Southwest Airlines to remain at Dallas Love Field.
+By the late sixties, all commercial traffic landed at Love Field Airport.
+Until the opening of the Dallas Fort Worth Airport on January 13, 1974, Love was North Central Texas's primary airport..
+As construction began on the new DFW Airport in 1969, all of the existing airlines signed agreements to move their flights to the new airport when it opened.
+Due to legal proceedings trying to prevent its formation, Southwest was not in operation at the time and could not sign the agreement.
+Southwest began service on June 18, 1971 as an intrastate carrier with flights between Dallas and Houston and San Antonio using gates acquired from Delta .The new and struggling low cost carrier felt its survival hinged on being able to serve the Houston and San Antonio markets from Love Field, and it fought to stay at Love.
+Years of legal battles culminated on January 28, 1977 when the Fifth Circuit Court of Appeals upheld an injunction by U.S. District Court Judge William Taylor that allowed Southwest to remain at Love.
 The Supreme Court refused to override the ruling.